buildpacks/spec/platform.md

 The lifecycle MAY provide other mechanisms by which a platform can supply registry credentials.

 The lifecycle MUST attempt to authenticate anonymously if no matching credentials are found.

+### Experimental Features

+Where noted, certain features are considered experimental and susceptible to change in a future API version.

+The platform SHOULD set `CNB_PLATFORM_EXPERIMENTAL_MODE=<warn|error|silent>` in the lifecycle's execution environment to control the behavior of experimental features.

+When an experimental feature is invoked, the lifecycle:
+- SHALL warn and continue if `CNB_PLATFORM_EXPERIMENTAL_MODE` is unset
+- SHALL warn and continue if `CNB_PLATFORM_EXPERIMENTAL_MODE=warn`
+- SHALL fail if `CNB_PLATFORM_EXPERIMENTAL_MODE=error`
+- SHALL continue without warning if `CNB_PLATFORM_EXPERIMENTAL_MODE=silent`

 ## Buildpacks